Eight Below: Background

 The 1958 Japanese Antarctic Research Expedition (Showa Station) inspired the 1983 hit film Antarctica, of which Eight Below is a remake.
 Eight Below adapts the events of the 1958 incident, moved forward to 1993.
 In the 1958 event, 15 Sakhalin Husky sled dogs were abandoned when the expedition team was unable to return to the base.
 When the team returned a year later, two dogs, Taro and Jiro, were still alive.
 Seven were dead, still chained up, and six were unaccounted for.
 In Eight Below, two of the dogs, Old Jack and Dewey died, while the remaining six, Max, Maya, Truman, Buck, Shadow and Shorty, survived.

 Eight Below was dedicated to the memory of Koreyoshi Kurahara, the director of Antarctica, who died in 2002.

+The film was originally titled Antarctica: The Journey Home.

 Sled dogs

 In Eight Below there are two Alaskan Malamutes (Buck and Shadow) and six Siberian Huskies (Max, Maya, Truman, Dewey, Shorty, and Old Jack).
 Each actor-dog had help from other dogs that performed stunts and pulled sleds.
 In all, over 30 dogs were used to portray the film's eight canine characters.
 The animal filming was supervised by the American Humane Association, and the film carries the standard "No animals were harmed..." disclaimer, despite an on-set incident in which a trainer used significant force to break up an animal fight.